-Explanatory Note: The Louisiana Strategic Highway Safety Plan's (SHSP) goal is to reduce the number of traffic fatalities by six percent per year through 2019.
+Explanatory Note: The Louisiana Strategic Highway Safety Plan's (SHSP) goal is to reduce the number of traffic fatalities by six percent per year through 2025.
 This reduction amounts to approximately 200 people.
 Rates measure reduction of risk based on exposure.
 Reducing fatalities and injuries with an increase in vehicle miles traveled (increase in exposure) represents a reduction in risk.
 The Louisiana Highway Safety Commission measures success by reducing the traveling public's risk of being killed or seriously injured in a motor vehicle crash.
 Increases or decreases in licensed drivers/vehicle miles traveled affect raw data.
-The U.S. fatality rate for 2016 was 1.18 per 100 million vehicle miles traveled.
+The U.S. fatality rate for 2017 was 1.16 per 100 million vehicle miles traveled.

-Performance Indicator Values L e v e l Performance Indicator Name Yearend Performance Standard FY 2017-2018 Actual Yearend Performance FY 2017-2018 Performance Standard as Initially Appropriated FY 2018-2019 Existing Performance Standard FY 2018-2019 Performance At Continuation Budget Level FY 2019-2020 Performance At Proposed Budget Level FY 2019-2020 K Percent change in traffic fatalities (LAPAS CODE - 24411) -6.0% 2.1% -6.0% -6.0% -6.0% -6.0%
+Performance Ind licator Values

+L Performance

+e Yearend Standard as Existing Performance At Performance

+\mathbf{v} Performance Actual Yearend Initially Performance Continuation At Proposed

+e P erformance Indicator Standard Performance Appropriated Standard Budget Level Budget Level

+1 Name FY 2018-2019 FY 2018-2019 FY 2019-2020 FY 2019-2020 FY 2020-2021 FY 2020-2021

+K Per cent change in traffic

+fata alities (LAPAS CODE -

+244 111) -6.0% -0.3% -6.0% -6.0% -6.0% -6.0%

-Actual Yearend Performance FY 2017-2018: Information is based on the most recent complete year of traffic crash data.
-Crash data for 2018 is a projection.
+Actual Yearend Performance FY 2018-2019: Although the target was not reached, there was not reached, there was a slight decrease this year, which is an improvement over the 5 year trend.
+Information is based on the most recent complete year of traffic crash data.
+Crash data for 2019 is a projection.